 12) No one is as boring as we think they are, but we’re not as interesting as we think we are either.
 How many of us look back to our authentic years with the belief that we weren’t nearly as authentic as we thought we were, especially with the level of authenticity we’ve currently achieved.
 How many of us will look back ten years from now with the same thought?
 One could say that the level of effort put into being authentic provides a corresponding level of diminishing returns.

 13) How many of us remember the first person who told us about America’s atrocities?
 Did they package it with a provocative statement such as, “This is something your moms and dads don’t want you to know about.”
-For those of us who are now parents, it’s probably been so long since someone introduced us to the dark side that we forget how intoxicating it was at the time.
+For those of us who are now parents, it’s probably been so long since someone introduced us to the dark side that we forget how intoxicating it was the first time we heard it.
 I don’t remember my first messenger because I’ve heard about these atrocities so many times since that they’ve all but drowned out my first messenger.
 Thanks to a myriad of resources I’ve encountered since, I am now able to frame those atrocities with the virtuous acts America has done throughout her history to arrive at the independent conclusion that America has been a noble nation overall.
 It did take me a while, however, to arrive at that conclusion.

 Some might think that learning of the atrocities for the first time might leave the recipient feeling cold, disillusioned, and/or depressed that their parents sold them a pack of lies.
 In the combative environment of my youth, one of the many focal points of ridicule was naïveté.
 “Don’t tell me you believed all that baseball and apple pie crap?” someone would say in the aftermath of a discussion on American’s atrocities.
 I did, and those early messengers in my life provided me information to combat the characterization that I was naïve.
 I considered them more informed, brave and righteous.
 I thought they were cooler than cool for speaking out against the marketing arm of America, and I thought they were treating me with the type of respect than my dad never did.